KNOWLEDGE CENTER

 What is TASFGA?

-The American Society for Governance Accountability is an independent, nonpartisan public-interest organization.
-We identify gaps in governance and accountability across every institution whose decisions touch public life — then we propose concrete fixes and verify they are actually implemented, not just written down.
+Transparency, Analysis & Stewardship Foundation for Governance Accountability is a proposed independent, nonpartisan public-interest organization currently in formation.
+Its planned mission is to identify gaps in governance and accountability across institutions whose decisions touch public life — then to propose concrete fixes and track whether they are actually implemented, not just written down.

 Who does TASFGA hold accountable?